 Financing and investment income and expenditure

-Taxation and non specific grant income
+Taxation and non-specific grant income

-Notes to the Group balance sheet
+Notes to the Group Balance Sheet

 Consolidation adjustments

-The following adjustments were made to net off inter company balances and prepare the Group balance sheet:
+The following adjustments were made to net off inter-company balances and prepare the Group Balance Sheet:

-Short term creditors and short term debtors have been reduced by £35.322m (2015: £35.322m) receivable by the Executive from the ITA.
+Short-term creditors and short-term debtors have been reduced by £35.381m (2015: £35.322m) receivable by the PTE from the ITA.

-The ITA grant element of the Executive’s deferred capital grants account of £89.418m (2015: £89.418m) has been offset against the ITA’s capital adjustment account.
+The ITA grant element of the PTE’s deferred capital grants account of £93.697m (2015: £89.418m) has been offset against the ITA’s capital adjustment account.

 Property, plant and equipment

-Other land and buildings include Centro House and non operational land acquired for the future expansion of park and ride sites and the Midland Metro system.
+Other land and buildings include the head office at Summer Lane and non-operational land acquired for the future expansion of park and ride sites and the Midland Metro system.

 Assets under construction consists of expenditure on the extension to park and ride facilities and the construction of the Midland Metro extension.
-Vehicles, plant and equipment include Ring and Ride vehicles with a carrying value of £1.715m (2015: £1.855m), included on the Executive’s balance sheet in accordance with IFRIC 4.
+Vehicles, plant and equipment include Ring and Ride vehicles with a carrying value of £1.715m (2015: £1.855m), included on the PTE’s Balance Sheet in accordance with IFRIC 4.
 Additions during the year for Ring and Ride were £0.519 (2015: £nil).
-Disposals during the year was £nil (2015 - £nil relating to Rail RTI).

 Movements in 2015/16: